pubnub/c-sharp/unity/iOS-MiniJson/README.md

 #### iOS (requires Xcode to be installed)

-1. Open up the Unity Project from iOS\PubnubUnity folder present in the PubNub github repo.
+1. Open up the Unity Project from iOS-MiniJson\PubnubUnity folder present in the PubNub github repo.
 2. Ensure "Pubnub Example" is added as component to Main Camera.
 3. Goto File menu -> Build Settings.
 4. In the dialog the opens select iOS under the platform and click "Switch Platform".